create a visitor instance

 # DESCRIPTION section below for more details

-This object has been revised into what I think is more intelligent approach to Visitor objects.
+DESCRIPTIONThis object has been revised into what I think is more intelligent approach to Visitor objects.
 This is now a more suitable base class for building your own Visitors.
 It is also the base class for the visitors found in the Tree::Simple::VisitorFactory distribution, which includes a number of useful pre-built Visitors.
+While I have changed a number of things about this module, I have kept it backwards compatible to the old way of using it.
+So the original example code still works: my @accumulator;

 my $visitor = Tree::Simple::Visitor->new(sub {